vsphere-tmm/Supervisor-Services/README.md

 Grafana Operator Sample `values.yaml` -

 - We do not provide this package's default `values.yaml`.
-This operator requires minimal configurations, and the necessary pods get deployed in the `svc-grafana-operator-domain-xxx` namespace.
+This operator requires minimal configurations, and the necessary pods get deployed in the `svc-grafana-operatorxxx` namespace.

 #### Usage: